Côte d'Ivoire

 Supply chain

-WFP provides UN agencies, the Government and other partners with on-demand services including storage, and the buying of food and non-food items, for UN and NGO partners.
-WFP also facilitates the receiving and transport of food from the port of Abidjan for humanitarian operations in Burkina Faso, positioning Côte d’Ivoire as a secured corridor for the region.
+WFP provides on-demand supply chain services to UN agencies, the Government and NGO partners, including storage, procurement of food and non-food items, and logistics support.
+WFP also facilitates the reception and transport of food from the Port of Abidjan to humanitarian operations in Burkina Faso, positioning Côte d’Ivoire as a secure and reliable alternative regional supply corridor.

 Contacts